Everything happens in Bandit Creek when WITCHES, WARLOCKS, and CANINE FAMILIARS slip through the portal from THE

 “Maybe Marcus would realize she was missing.
 He might even be able to follow her magical trail.
 If that existed.
 She’d only seen it in the movies.
 Darn, that was werewolves—or was it vampires?
 She worked her jaw in frustration.
 She just didn’t know much about the supernatural, had never been that interested, until now.” – Avalon (Avy) Gwynn

 “His breath stopped in his throat and his mouth watered.
 The little nymph was more than the usual pretty combination of golden blond hair and flawless fair skin.
 Her electric blue eyes, even smudged with fatigue, jolted his gut in a way he hadn’t felt since his teens, when his magical energy was working overtime along with his hormones.” – Marcus Egan

-“A sudden movement behind them on the porch broke through Avy’s shock.
+“A sudden movement behind them broke through Avy’s shock.
 Sheriff Morgan spun around with his hand on the butt of his Sig as a dark form slipped out of the shadowed corner of the porch.
 She couldn’t move, frozen in place by overstressed nerves and absolute terror.
 When the shape fully emerged into the light, her mind registered four legs, thick dark brownish-black fur, a long snout showing razor sharp teeth—with a tongue lolling out.” – Busby, Avy’s Canine Familiar

 Watch for Mortal Magic, Book 2 in THE OTHERLAND trilogy.

 Marcus is keeping Avy safe for now, but the story doesn’t end here.
 What will it take to stop the corrupt Council of Master Witches from destroying The Otherland— with the mortal realm as collateral damage?
 According to an ancient prophecy, the answer lies in the hands of the Egan family.
 But they can’t do it alone.
 Who are their allies and how can they find each other in time.